Matthiaas/p4-rexford-network/README.md

 Detection and drop packets and avoid TCP synchronisation.
 This is based on a queue length estimator using meters and counters that approximates the queue length of each link behind the switch.
-We also implement and additional
+We also implement additional
 [Global synchronization protection](https://www.researchgate.net/publication/301857331_Global_Synchronization_Protection_for_Bandwidth_Sharing_TCP_Flows_in_High-Speed_Links).

 Since the network is small, we can precompute all possible failures and according routing tables ahead of time.
-However, computing all possible failures requirers a lot of storage (>1GB).
+However, computing all possible failures requires a lot of storage (>1GB).
 We thus only precompute common failure scenarios and compute the others at runtime if necessary.